JAlcocerT/JAlcocerT/content/blog/tinkering_travel_setup.md

 <!-- https://www.youtube.com/shorts/ox3IsWH-o7g -->

-No wonder why Container is one of my favourite technologies to use for app reliability!
+No wonder [why **Containers**](https://jalcocert.github.io/JAlcocerT/why-i-love-containers/) are one of my favourite technologies to use for app reliability!

 ### More Cool Software

 Thanks to this sites, I get to know more cool apps:

 1. https://openalternative.co/self-hosted

 * https://github.com/piotrkulpinski/openalternative

 > Which can be seen also as an **awsome Astro project!**

 2. https://alternateoss.com/

 3. https://youmightnotneed.co/